-So much has happened in recent months, and with the latest lock-down in the UK it would seem that online meetings are going to be the norm from here on in.
+Sharing a PowerPoint presentation on Zoom?
+So much has happened in the last few years, and it would seem that online meetings are going to be the norm from here on in.
 So now that you are conducting your meetings online, some feel that PowerPoint is not as relevant in today's online world.
 I would disagree.
-I believe that there is no more relevant time to brush up your PowerPoint skills along with your Zoom skills.
-Hence this tutorial.
-Here you will see professionally how to share PowerPoint on Zoom.
+I believe that there is no more relevant time to brush up your PowerPoint presentation skills along with your Zoom skills.
+Hence this tutorial on how to correctly share a PowerPoint presentation on Zoom.

 Before you conducted most of your work online, you would usually be sitting in a boardroom.
 There would be the person conducting the meeting at the top of the room taking you through the slide show that they spent oodles of time preparing.
 You probably had forgotten your notebooks and were using the heavily branded "free" notepaper your company, or the company giving the presentation provided.
 If the presentation was good, you would talk to your work colleagues about it, excited about the new concepts or products that were presented.
 If the presentation was bad, then you would be decrying the presenter, the presentation maybe in fact the product or service they were convincing you was so perfect for your business needs at the time.